Hachikō Monogatari

-Hachikō Monogatari (ハチ公物語, Hachikō Monogatari) is a 1987 Japanese drama film directed by Seijirō Kōyama and starring Tatsuya Nakadai, Kaoru Yachigusa, Mako Ishino and Masumi Harukawa.
-The film depicts the true story of Hachikō, a loyal Akita dog who continued to wait for his owner, Professor Hidesaburō Ueno, to return from work for nine years following Ueno's death.
-It was the top Japanese film at the box office the year of its release.
+Hachikō Monogatari (ハチ公物語, Hachikō Monogatari) is a 1987 Japanese drama film directed by Seijirō Kōyama and written by Kaneto Shindo.
+Starring Tatsuya Nakadai, Kaoru Yachigusa, Mako Ishino and Masumi Harukawa, the film depicts the true story of Hachikō, a loyal Akita dog who continued to wait for his owner, Professor Hidesaburō Ueno, to return from work nine years following Ueno's death.
+It was the top Japanese film at the box office the year of its release and received the Yamaji Fumiko Film Award.